korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 ##### Smart Contract
 This is Item descripted below with a role 'Smart Contract'

-##### Assignment
+##### Assignment/Association
 Link between 2 Items whith features.
 For instance is link is between a component and smart contract, this will include True or False indicator and also link to crteator.
 This neans that this creator has identifies if this compunents fullfills smart contract rules or not.
 * id
 * date
 * item id
-* oteherIitem id
+* otherItem id
 * creator id
 * isTrue
 ##### Item
-Itemt is iterative with roles, so item can be basic component that is a part of a product; component, that is not a part of a product yet; a product that contais components; company or department of company, customer or group of customers; category or smart contract under a category.
+Item is iterative with roles, so item can be basic component that is a part of a product; component, that is not a part of a product yet; a product that contais components; company or department of company, customer or group of customers; category or smart contract under a category.
 * id
 * date
 * name